lanejr/carabAoS/doc/how_to_classify.md

 Archetype(faction=Faction(name='Maggotkin of Nurgle'), name='Rot Coven')
 >>>
 ```
-which is correctly classified using our minimised prototype.
+which we see is correctly classified.

 And next the `Flies` list <sup>[2](#list-2)</sup>:
 ```